-Govt tried to cover up stampede, Railway minister should resign: TMC
+Govt tried to cover up stampede, Railway Minister should resign: TMC

-New Delhi, Feb 16 (PTI) Trinamool Congress leaders on Sunday accused the Centre of trying to cover up the stampede at the New Delhi Railway station, and demanded that Railway Minister Ashwini Vaishnaw be sacked.
+Kolkata/New Delhi, Feb 16 (PTI) Trinamool Congress leaders on Sunday accused the Centre of trying to cover up the stampede at the New Delhi railway station and demanded that Railway Minister Ashwini Vaishnaw be sacked.

+In a post on X, Trinamool Congress chief and West Bengal Chief Minister Mamata Banerjee called the incident "deeply heartbreaking" and emphasised the need for better planning and management to ensure citizen safety, particularly during large religious gatherings like the Maha Kumbh."
+"The tragic loss of 18 lives in the Delhi stampede is deeply heartbreaking.
+This painful incident highlights the importance of careful planning and management, especially when it comes to the safety of citizens," she said.

+"Pilgrims on their way to the Maha Kumbh should have been met with proper support and facilities, not distress.
+It is essential to ensure that such journeys are safe and well-organised," she added.

 "First Narendra Modi and his BJP deny any stampede.
 Then they call it a rumour.
 Then they admit a 'few people' 'injured'.
 Then BJP is forced accept a 'few' "may have" died," Ghose said in a post on X.